lucdar/laclark.me/content/blog/price-adjustment-calculator.md

 cards.
 The company processing these payments keeps a small percentage (5%) of transactions you submit to them.
 Your current price is \\$10, and you want to find a new price that will still net you the same amount.
-First, you try increasing your prices by the same percentage that the processor witholds.
+First, you try increasing your prices by the same percentage that the processor withholds.

 - New Price: \\$10.00 × 105% = \\$10.50
 - Processing Fee: \\$10.50 × 5% = \\$0.52